-Saxon’s Destiny was the only album recorded with the short lived line-up of vocalist Biff Byford, guitarists Paul Quinn and Graham Oliver, bassist Paul Johnson and drummer Nigel Durham and listening to the album – nearly thirty years after its release – the first thing that is noticeable is the big, fuck off shiny 80’s production job and the generic 80’s drum sound.
+Destiny was the only album recorded with the short lived line-up of vocalist Biff Byford, guitarists Paul Quinn and Graham Oliver, bassist Paul Johnson and drummer Nigel Durham and listening to the album – nearly thirty years after its release – the first thing that is noticeable is the big, fuck off shiny 80’s production job and the generic 80’s drum sound.
 More than likely inspired by the success of their peers such as Def Leppard and Whitesnake, Destiny comes with the obligatory keyboards and harmonised backing vocals of the era in an obvious attempt to make them a tad more radio friendly.
-But, after nearly 30 years since its release, does Saxon’s Destiny deserve to be cut some slack?
-We’ll find out!
+But, 35 years since its release, the question is does Saxon‘s Destiny deserve to be cut some slack?

 “Where The Lightning Strikes” was a wee bit more like the Saxon we know and love and finally gifted the chance to get your gnashers into some meaty guitars.
 Big, bold and anthemic, this is the type of song Biff and the boys could shit out in their sleep and suddenly Destiny was not looking like a complete dud.